Exponential Regression Exponential Regression

 • Step 3: Transform the data and the model back to their original form.

-In this equation, m is the slope and c is the intercept of the linear regression model best fitted to the data (x, ln(y)).
+c → intercept of the linear regression model best fitted to the data (x, ln(y)).

 How to calculate exponential regression with a GDC?